Tswalu Kalahari Reserve South Africa

 • The word “Tswalu” means “a new beginning” and Tswalu Kalahari is driven by two ambitions; to create an inspirational experience for its guests, and a conservation vision – to restore the Kalahari to itself.

-• Meerkats are immune to the venom of sorpions and snakes, and living in such arid regions get all the water they need from the food they eat.
+• Meerkats are immune to the venom of scorpions and snakes, and living in such arid regions obtain all the water they need from the food they eat.

 Part of our mission is to involve the whole family in our conservation vision, and Tswalu Kalahari is an extraordinary place for children.

 • Tswalu is malaria-free area

 • Child-friendly swimming pools at both camps